truecharts/DocGenerator/default_port_list.md

 #### Note: TCP and UDP ports that are the same in some Apps, are not by mistake.

-#### If you notice a port conflict that is not documented, please notify us so we can resolve it (when possible).
+#### If you notice something wrong in the above info, please notify us so we can update the generator script.